Stabilizer R\'enyi Entropy and Conformal Field Theory: Stabilizer R e nyi Entropy as Participation Entropy and Magic Entropy

 \subsection{Participation entropy}

 The SRE can be interpreted as the participation entropy in the Bell basis of the doubled spin chain.
+This interpretation provides a powerful framework for analytical calculations: it enables us to systematically derive the line defect in the CFT partition function that is necessary to compute the universal terms in the SRE.
+The essential insight of this approach is that expectation values of Pauli strings translate into projective measurements on the doubled system, which can then be rewritten as boundary perturbations in the replicated CFT.

 In general, the participation entropy of a state $\ket*{\Psi}$ is defined as the classical entropy of the probability distribution $p_i=\abs{\braket{i}{\Psi}}^2$ in a certain orthonormal basis $\qty{\ket{i}}$.
 The SRE of $\ket{\psi}$ corresponds to the case where $\ket{\Psi}=\ket{\psi}\!\ket{\psi^\ast}$ is the doubled state, and $\ket{i}$ is the Bell basis across the two chains (see Fig.~\ref{fig:participation}).
 This connection arises from the following relation between the Pauli matrix and the Bell basis:

 Here, $\ket*{\mathrm{vec}(\cdot)}$ is a linear map defined as $\ket*{\mathrm{vec}(\ketbra{x}{y})}=\ket{x}\!\ket{y}$ in the computational basis, which establishes the Choi-Jamiolkowski isomorphism between operators and states in the doubled Hilbert space.
 We also defined the Bell basis as